-January 30: Personal Network Structure and Culture
+February 4: Personal Network Structure and Culture

 Here we shift from the variety of kinds of people known, to the structure of the ties that connect them.
-What structural locations help generate good ideas and recognition of them?
+Burt finds that people in brokerage positions generate more good ideas and get more recognition of them.
+Xiao and Tsui show that the effect of structural holes depends on the prevailing culture in a field.
+Arai and Van Alstyne show that sometimes people get more information from a few strong ties than from brokerage.

-- Burt, Ronald S. 2004.
-"Structural Holes and Good Ideas."
-American Journal of Sociology 110:349-399. - Arai, Sinan and Marshall Van Alstyne.
+Arai, Sinan and Marshall Van Alstyne.
 2011.
 "The Diversity-Bandwidth Trade-off."
 American Journal of Sociology 117:90-171.
 Read pages 90-110 (and more if you are interested).